n1ru4l/graphql-schema-generator-rest/README.md

 ## Rest Schema Generator

-Generate an executable Schema from typeDefs annotated with `@rest` directives This can be used by apollo-server or a future apollo-rest-link that will follow soon :)
+Generate an executable Schema from typeDefs annotated with `@rest` directives This can be used by apollo-server or a schema link.

 ### Example Schema